jrvanderveen/individualist-webapp/README.md

 # limited = only basic server logging
 LOGING_LEVEL=limited
 SESSION_SECRET=seceret hash string
+#You can either comment out the webscraper post attempt or add your own and set this
+SCAPER_ENDPOINT=web scraper server + port
 #You can either comment out the facebook and google login links client side or create a google/facebook developer console for the app and add
 GOOGLE_CLIENT_ID_PROD=google client id
 GOOGLE_CLIENT_SECRET_PROD=google client secrete
 GOOGLE_CLIENT_ID_DEV=google client id